 From my years of lecturing in subjects that can be tricky until you catch the underlying philosophy and logic, like financial accounting, I have experienced much in regards to the «learning curve» of people.
 When your ambitions are synchronized with a realistic understanding of your actual situation than the understanding of our learning curve is essential.
 When we take on new tasks or increase our focus on current tasks than the perceived effect and result increase rapidly during the first stages.
 These improved results make us feel great and we can even become unbeatable for a period of time.

-My experience is though that really has it’s way of pulling us back to earth and mother nature, our progress stops evolving and further development seems difficult at best.
-This happens when our learning curve flattens, we have developed ourself to a new higher level of understanding/knowledge and we must implement this as our new level of competence before we can move on.
+My experience is though that reality has its way of pulling us back to earth and mother nature, our progress stops evolving and further development seems difficult at best.
+This happens when our learning curve flattens, we have developed ourselves to a new higher level of understanding/knowledge and we must implement this as our new level of competence before we can move on.
 The easiest way of understanding your journey is to go back to PQM and TQM.

-The basic development strategy of TQM is built on two operations; PDCA (Plan, Do, Check, Act) and SDCA (Standardize, Do, Check, Act).
+The basic development strategy of Total Quality Managemen is built on two operations; PDCA (Plan, Do, Check, Act) and SDCA (Standardize, Do, Check, Act).
 The PDCA cycle is the improvement part of your process and when this is completed you defined the improved level as your new standard in life.
-This is what we call PQM put to action in your life.
+This is what we call Personal Quality Management put to action in your life.
 The important thing for you to learn from this is that your journey – to become a better you, will contain both the rapid growth and the feeling of failure.
 You should remember that strength comes from overcoming the challenges you experience outside of your comfort zone.

 With this in mind, I have redefined my tasks and are ready to proceed with my tasks, confident that I will reach my goal.
 The good thing is that I have received feedback from my closest ones that I am more relaxed and in a better mood, things are moving forward and I do enjoy the improvements I feel – although I know I have a long and winding road ahead of me.